VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 - **lack of networking**: There's no institution networking with companies on your behalf.
 You'll have to put in extra work to do the networking yourself.
 - **lack of guidance**: There's no one to tell you what to do and ensure you're doing it right.
 You'll need to set your own curriculum, check your own work, and seek out your own network of people to help you.
 - **lack of accountability**: There's no one making you do your work.
 If you aren't feeling motivated, you won't do the work you need to do to get to where you want to go.
 - **more to prove**: *Some* employers will be skeptical of the quality of self-educated individuals, especially for that first-time job.
-Some won't even consider an individual who doesn't have a CS degree or bootcamp certificate.
+Some won't even consider an individual who doesn't have a CS degree or coding bootcamp certificate.
 However, increasingly, more and more employers are becoming open to hiring individuals with no formal training as long as they can prove they know their stuff.
 Some even think it shows tenacity not to need any hand-holding to get to this level.
 Either way, you'll have to work harder to prove to that first employer that you're a good fit.

 ### Education path conclusions